-I live in rural Queensland.
+I live in the Scenic Rim, in Queensland.
 This blog is mostly about playing and teaching piano, and occasional work in commercials.

 This is my beautiful melodica which I bought in London.
 It’s a reed instrument and sounds like a little accordion.
 I played it in a community orchestra at a two-day event called “Under This Sky” as part of the Queensland Music Festival in August 2015.
 Melodicas are everyday instruments, but this one is really pretty; it looks pretty and sounds even prettier!